akb825/DeepSea/modules/Scene/Scene/README-conversion.md

 	* `type`: the name of the node type.
 	* Remaining members depend on the value of `nodeType`.

+## Dynamic Transform Node

+Dynamic transform nodes have the type string "DynamicTransformNode" and contains the following members:

+* `scale`: array of 3 floats for the scale along the X, Y, and Z axes.
+Defaults to `[1, 1, 1]`.
+* `rotate`: array of 3 floats for the X, Y, and Z rotation in degrees.
+Defaults to `[0, 0, 0]`.
+* `translate`: array of 3 floats for the translation along X, Y, and Z. Defaults to `[0, 0, 0]`.
+* `children`: an array of child nodes.
+Each element is an object with the following elements:
+	* `type`: the name of the node type.
+	* Remaining members depend on the value of `nodeType`.

 # Scene

 The scene describes the how to process and draw a scene, as well as the list of nodes to initially populate the scene with.
 The JSON object (or Python dict supplied directly) has the following elements: